 After your thesis is complete (with the exception of preparing the final copy), you must contact the department office to schedule your oral defense.
 Give the department staff the full title of your thesis and the names of your committee members at least 1 week in advance of your anticipated defense date.
 One of them will reserve a room and prepare an announcement to post.
-According to department policy, you must have completed your oral defense by the ninth week of the quarter to participate in commencement exercises.
+Please see the graduate studies web site for deadlines each semester to qualify for graduation.